verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](4.png)

 Using  "cd" with a path to a directory as an argument changes the current directory to the chosen directory.
-You cannot access directories that are not in the current directory or else the terminal will display "no such directory or file."
+You cannot access directories that are not in the current directory or else the terminal will display an error message: "no such directory or file."

 ![Image](5.png)

 Using "ls" with a path to a directory as an argument shows all the files/folders that are within the chosen directory.
-You cannot use "ls" to access directories that are not within the current directory.
+You cannot use "ls" to access directories that are not within the current directory or else the error message, "no such file or directory", will be displayed.

 ![Image](6.png)

 Using "cat" with a path to a directory as an argument prints information that the chosen directory is a directory. "cat" will tell you what the argument type is.
 Since we have a path to a directory as our argument, then "cat" will display that the chosen directory is a directory.
+You cannot access directories outside the current one or else the error message, "no such file or directory", will be displayed.

 **Share an example of using the command with a path to a file as an argument.**
 *With a path to a file as an argument means that after typing in "cd", "ls", and "cat", you also type a file name after the initial command.